christopheraue/christopheraue.net/design/_posts/2014-04-09-em-layout-font-size-scaling-factor.md

 ---
-title: 'em Font-Sizes As Global Scaling Factor'
+title: 'em Font-Sizes As Global Scaling Factor (CSS)'
 summary: There are good reasons to subordinate dimensions in a layout to the font size using the CSS unit `em`.
 It provides a central control knob to scale a website or parts of it up and down while keeping everything in proportion.
 It's the web designer's browser zoom, so to speak.
 redirect_from:
   - /2014/04/09/em-layout-font-size-scaling-factor